radish-es/casebook-property/content/statutes/protection-property.md

 <div id="statute">

-2 In this Act, ...
+2 In this Act,

+[...]

+> (b) "occupier" includes

+>> (i) a person who is in possession of premises, or

+>> (ii) a person who has responsibility for and control over the condition of premises or the activities there carried on, or control over persons allowed to enter the premises,

+[...]

-> (d) "premises" means lands and structures, or either of them, and includes trailers and portable structures designed or used for residence, business or shelter ...
+> (d) "premises" means lands and structures, or either of them, and includes trailers and portable structures designed or used for residence, business or shelter.

+[...]

 4 Every person who, without legal justification, whether conferred by an enactment or otherwise, remains on premises after being directed to leave by the occupier of the premises or a person authorized by the occupier is guilty of an offence and is liable on summary conviction to a fine of not more than five hundred dollars.